10 Iconic Glen Campbell Songs

 “Gentle on My Mind”

 “Gentle on My Mind” dominated the 1968 Grammy Awards.
 Songwriter John Hartford won a Grammy for his own version of the song in the Best Folk Performance category.
 Then, the song earned Single, Song and Best Male Vocal Performance thanks to the hit recording by Campbell.
 The song was made even more popular when its banjo driven arrangement was heard as the opening to his television show, The Glen Campbell Goodtime Hour, from 1969 to 1972.
 Ironically, this massive hit was only a modest charting single, peaking at No. 30 on the Billboard Country Singles chart.
-It lands at No. 6 on our list of the Top 10 Glen Campbell songs.
+It lands at No. 6 on our list.

 “By the Time I Get to Phoenix”